flyway/flywaydb.org/documentation/command/snapshot.md

 `snapshot` captures the schema of the database specified in `flyway.url` into a file.

+This can be used to generate a snapshot of your database in its current state for use with [`check.deployedSnapshot`](/documentation/command/check#configuration-parameters) or to take a snapshot of a build database for use with [`check.nextSnapshot`](/documentation/command/check#configuration-parameters)

 #### Requirements
 - .NET 6 is required in order to generate reports.
 You can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).